 - If you travelled out of the country in the last 30 days;

-- A nurse will call you for triage.
+- You will be called by your name for triage.
 Triage is performed by a specialized nurse who will ask you questions about the reason for your visit and evaluate your symptoms.
-The Emergency Department uses the Canadian Triage and Acuity Scale to assess the level of acuity and order of priority of each individual.
+The Emergency Department uses the Canadian Triage and Acuity Scale to assess the patient’s condition and order of priority of each individual.

 - Once triage is completed, you will be sent to the appropriate waiting room for your condition.

-- Your condition will be reassessed while you wait.
+- Your condition will be reassessed while you wait, if needed.